MetaMask/metamask-docs/docs/guide/getting-started.md

 You should **always** disable the "connect" button while the connection request is pending.
 You should **never** initiate a connection request on page load.

-We recommend that you provide a button to allow the user to connect MetaMask to your dapp.
+We recommend that you provide a button to allow the user to connect MetaMask to your app.
 Clicking this button should call the following method:

 ```javascript